-Top Rated Sellers are recognised and rewarded as sellers who consistently provide the best buying experiences to their customers.
+Top Rated Sellers are recognised and rewarded as sellers who consistently deliver outstanding customer service.
 You can be a Top Rated Seller whether you have a large volume of sales or a smaller volume, provided you meet certain performance standards.

 Top Rated Sellers with listings that meet certain requirements get the additional benefits of eBay Premium Service.

 Top Rated Seller status is evaluated on the 20th of each month.
 We'll send you an email at the end of the month if you've met the criteria.
 Check your Seller Dashboard to see your current ratings and projected seller level.